infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 ---
 ## Description
-MI API allows to write and overwrite parameters sent into transactions.
+MI API allows to read input and write output parameters sent into transactions.
 Supports both single and multiple transactions, custom logic and validation.
 Can be used to abort transaction based on own validation.
-It is not possible to add extra fields to transactions.
 Provides error managment.

 ## Features